panoply/syncify/readme.md

 ### Why?

 I have been working on the Shopify platform for last several years and nothing the Shopify team maintain or have produced has actually helped in my productivity.
-Theme Kit is an embarrassment and reflective of how deeply out of touch the companies engineers are with theme development.
+Theme Kit is an embarrassment any all other tools in this nexus fail to achieve fluidity.
 Syncify is not like Theme Kit.
 This tool is fast, flexible, extensible, scalable and will not lock you into some poorly thought through workflow and setup apparatus.

 # Install

 Install as development dependency in your project.
-Syncify will run a script on post-install which will add default `syncify{}` configuration options to your `package.json` file.
-If you are using [VS Code](https://code.visualstudio.com/) it is highly recommended that you provide the [package schema](#package-schema) to your workspace settings.
+Syncify will run a script on post-install which writes default configuration options to your `package.json` file.

 **PNPM**